Pontaaaa/Rock-Paper-Scissors/README.md

 ## Overview

 This is a simple Rock Paper Scissors Lizard Spock website.
 It's based on the classic Rock, Paper, Scissors game but with the addition of two more options: Lizard and Spock.
-The is single player against a computer opponent.
-It tracks the player's wins, ties, and losses, while also allowing for resetting the score.
+The game is single player against a computer opponent.
+It tracks the player's wins, ties, and losses, while also allowing resets for the score.

 ## Features

 ### Existing Features

-- **User-Friendly Interface**: The game offers an intuitive and visually appealing user interface.
 - **Instant Results**: Get immediate feedback on the game outcome and see who wins.
 - **Score Tracking**: Keep track of your wins, ties, and losses.
 - **Reset Score**: Reset your score with a single click and start a new game.